mbari-media-management/mbari-media-management.github.io/README.md

 - [User managment](https://github.com/mbari-media-management/vars-user-server) to track annotators.
 - [Image management](https://github.com/mbari-media-management/panoptes)

 These microservices are each independant and can be mixed and matched for your own video applications.
+For development and simple deployments follow our [microservice guide](MICROSERVICES).

 ### Applications